 It’s also a positive that it does not take long to charge a drained battery (my guess 1 hour?).

-With other massage guns I’ve found that you can take out the charging equipment once a week to charge it up, but this is not so with the Theragun G3 PRO.
+With other massage guns, I’ve found that you can take out the charging equipment once a week to charge it up, but this is not so with the Theragun PRO.

 That being said, I have no real issues with the battery life as I always have a spare one on standby.

-For me, the lights did go down gradually however as soon as it hit two or three lights remaining sometimes the Theragun G3 PRO would suddenly run out of battery and go dead.
+For me, the lights did go down gradually however as soon as it hit two lights remaining (out of six) sometimes the Theragun PRO would suddenly run out of battery.

-Another note is if you are looking for something quiet, do not buy the Theragun G3 PRO.
+Another note is if you are looking for something quiet, do not buy the Theragun PRO.

 If you live with other people and plan to use this early in the morning or late at night while people are still sleeping, I think you will have trouble trying to conceal the noise.

-Given that Theragun say that the G3 pro is 50% quieter than the previous models I would imagine you would have had to use earplugs with the earlier versions.
+Given that Theragun say that this model is quieter than the previous models I would imagine you would have had to use earplugs with the earlier versions!

 Some of the other massage guns on the market are much quieter, however, you may have to give up potential power.